Dive into Claude Code: The Design Space of Today's and Future AI Agent Systems: Turn Execution: The Agentic Query Loop

 Results are buffered and emitted in the order tools were received, so output order stays the same even when tools run in parallel.
 This is important because the model expects tool results in the same order as its tool-use requests.
 This concurrent-read, serial-write execution model occupies a middle ground between fully serial dispatch and more aggressive speculative approaches such as PASTE~\citep{sui2026paste}, which speculatively pre-executes predicted future tool calls while the model is still generating, hiding tool latency through speculation.

-The tool result collection phase iterates over updates from either the streaming executor or the synchronous \func{runTools} generator.
+The tool result collection phase iterates over updates from either the streaming executor or the batched \func{runTools} async generator.
+Both are async iterables consumed by the same \code{for await} loop; the contrast is in whether tool execution starts before the model finishes streaming (streaming) or after partitioning into concurrency-safe groups (batched).
 Each update may carry a tool result, an attachment, or a progress event.
 A special check detects \code{hook\_stopped\_continuation} attachments: if a PostToolUse hook signals that the turn should not continue, a \code{shouldPreventContinuation} flag is set.
 Results are normalized for the Anthropic API via \func{normalizeMessagesForAPI}, filtering to keep only user-type messages.